hackclub/sprig-hardware/README.md

-## The Sprig Hardware
+## The Sprig Console

-You can find KiCAD 6 files for the PCB of Sprig, a BOM, and CAD models for the back acrylic plates.
+You can find KiCAD 6 files for the PCB of Sprig, a BOM, and CAD models for the back acrylic plates here.

 The main [Sprig Repo is available here](https://www.github.com/hackclub/sprig).